google-deepmind/interval-bound-propagation/README.md

 ## Acknowledgements

-In addition to the people involved in the original publication, we would like to thank Sumanth Dathathri and Johannes Welbl for their contributions.
+In addition to the people involved in the original publication, we would like to thank Sumanth Dathathri, Johannes Welbl and Huan Zhang for their contributions.